Ansprechperson:

 Who needs a visa: As a rule, all other international students need a visa - especially if they want to stay longer than three months in Germany.
 Enquire in advance about the entry regulations which apply for your country!
 Once you arrive in Germany you must present your visa to the German Immigration Office where it will be converted to a residence permit for the purpose of studying.
 A visa for Germany is always issued for a particular purpose.
 Students apply for a student's visa.
 To do this you have to contact either the German Embassy or the German Consulate General in your home country.

 Do not enter Germany with a tourist visa - you will not be able to convert it to a residence permit once you are in Germany!
 To get a visa you need a passport, a notification of admission and proof that you can finance your studies.
 The German Embassy or the German Consulate General can inform you of any further requirements.
-If you already have a notification of admission to study then you can apply for a student's visa.
-The visa is valid for three months; once you are in Germany you must have it converted into a residence permit for the purpose of studying.
+If you already have a notification of admission to study then you can apply for a student visa.

 Residence Permit

-On the first day of the orientation days, ALL students need to register their place of residence at the local administration (Bürgeramt) in the town hall (Rathaus).
-For registration you need to bring:
+On the first day of orientation, all students must register their residence at the local administration office (Bürgeramt) in the town hall (Rathaus).
+Bring:

-- your passport (with the entry visa if necessary) OR
+- Passport (with entry visa, if needed) OR

 - "Wohnungsgeberbestätigung" (landlord confirmation form)